numlinalg/RLinearAlgebra.jl/docs/src/manual/introduction.md

 for basic linear tasks such as computing a low-rank approximation to a matrix, solving a linear system, or solving a least squares problem, but also for how obtain a representative sample of the matrix itself.
 To this point, a single easy to prototype library has not been developed to bring these techniques to the masses.
-RLinearAlgebra.jl is designed to do exactly that.
+RLinearAlgebra.jl is designed to be exactly such an easy-to-use library.

 In particular, RLinearAlgebra.jl leverages a modular design to allow you to easily test Randomized Linear Algebra routines under a wide-range of parameter choices.
-RLinearAlgebra.jl provides routines for two core Linear Algebra tasks: finding a solution to a linear system via ``Ax=b`` or ``\\min_x \\|Ax - b\\|`` and forming a low rank approximation to a matrix, ``\\hat A`` where ``\\hat A \\approx A``.
+RLinearAlgebra.jl provides routines for two core Linear Algebra tasks: finding a solution to a linear system via ``Ax=b`` or ``\min_x \|Ax - b\|`` and forming a low rank approximation to a matrix, ``\hat A`` where ``\hat A \approx A``.
 The solution to a linear system appears everywhere: Optimization, Tomography, Statistics, Scientific Computing, Machine Learning, etc. The low-rank approximation problem has only become more relevant in recent years owing to the drastic increase in matrix sizes.
 It has been widely used in Statistics via PCA, but also has become increasingly more relevant in all the fields where solving a linear system is relevant.

-This manual will walk you through the use of the RLinearAlgebra library.
+This manual will walk you through the use of the RLinearAlgebra.jl library.
 The remainder of this section will be focused on providing an overview of the common design elements in the library, and information about how to get started using the library.

 ## Overview of the Library
-The library is based on two data structure types: **techniques** that contain the parameters that define a particular method and **technique recipes** that contain these parameters and the necessary preallocations for the desired technique to be executed effectively.
+The library is based on two data structure types: **techniques** that contain the parameters that define a particular method and **technique recipes** that contain these parameters and the necessary preallocations for the desired technique to be executed efficiently.
 As the user you only need to define the techniques and the library will do all the work to form the recipes for you.
 If you wish to convert a technique into a technique recipe you can use the `complete_[technique type]` function.

+### Key Functions for using the library
+RLinearAlgebra.jl can be used for two key linear algebra tasks: 1. solving linear systems and 2. forming low-rank approximations to matrices.
+All linear systems can be solved by calling the function, `rsolve(solver, x, A, b)`.
+Where `solver` is a technique structure that defines the technique you wish to use to solve the linear system, `x` is an initial guess of a possible solution to the linear system, `A` is the matrix for the linear system, and `b` is a constant vector.
+To form matrix approximations, one must call the function `rapproximate(approximator, A)`.
+Here `approximator` is a structure that defines the low-rank approximation technique that you wish to use and `A` is the matrix that you wish to approximate.

+Each `solver` and `approximator` technique contains fields requiring other sub-techniques that can impact the performance of the `solver`/`approximator`.
+The description of these technique types can be found in the following section.

 ### The Technique Types
-With an understanding of the basic structures in the library, one may wonder, "What types of techniques are there?
+With an understanding of the basic structures in the library, one may wonder, what types of techniques are there?
 First, there are the techniques for solving the linear system, `Solvers` and techniques for forming a low-rank approximation to a matrix, `Approximators`.
 Both `Solvers` and `Approximators` achieve speedups by working on